top of page

 About the Author(s)

 Mr. Kunal Kumar Halder is an Assistant Professor in the Department of English at Bangabasi Morning College, Sealdah.
-He completed his Post Graduation in English Literature from Presidency College in 2005.
-He qualified for UGC NET in 2011.
-Presently he is a Ph.D. research scholar in the Department of English at Bankura University.
-His areas of interest are gender studies, partition literature and children’s literature.
-His papers were published in various journals and he also presented papers in national and international seminars.
-He may be contacted at bmcengkkh2021@gmail.com.
+He obtained his Master’s degree in English Literature from Presidency College (then affiliated with the University of Calcutta).
+His research interests include gender studies, partition literature, posthumanism and children’s literature.
+He has published scholarly articles in various academic journals and actively participated in and presented his research papers at various national as well as international conferences.
+Beyond academia, he has a deep appreciation for music, poetry, and travel.
+He can be contacted at bmcengkkh2021@gmail.com